 service main()

-if 2<3 then print("yes, two is smaller")
+print("yes, two is smaller")

 > smol main.s codegen --workers 1 ββββββββββ 7/7 files 24ms compile --back gcc --runtime std/runtime/auto.h 69ms running tests/unit/tutorial/hello πΉ https://github.com/maniospas/smol πΉ single threaded yes, two is smaller